2025 State of Performance Management Report

 Finding Balance

-Finding the right span of control for managers directly impacts performance outcomes and goal completion rates.
+Finding the right span of control directly affects performance metrics.
+Smaller manager-to-direct report ratios improve goal completion rates and support stronger employee engagement.

 Bar chart comparing the percentage of managers with 1-19 reports (around 60%) and 20+ reports (around 30%).